 The Company values diversity and recognises the benefits it can bring to the organisation's ability to achieve its goals.
 Accordingly, the Company has a Diversity Policy a copy of which is available at www.grxpharma.com/corporate-governance.

 This policy outlines the establishment of the Company's diversity objectives in relation to gender, age, cultural background and ethnicity.
 It includes requirements for the board to establish measurable objectives for achieving diversity, and for the board to assess annually both the objectives, and the Company's progress in achieving them.

-With the significant reduction in headcount experienced during the 2015 financial year the board set aside establishing and reviewing measurable objectives to achieve diversity.
-At 30 June 2015 there were no females on the board nor holding a senior executive role.
+With the significant reduction in headcount the board set aside establishing and reviewing measurable objectives to achieve diversity.
+At 30 June 2016 there were no females on the board nor holding a senior executive role.